 Lodder warned that such a process would lead to politicisation of the system.
 The current system [since the 2005 Constitutional Reform Act] in which that political influence had been removed was welcome.

-Reports on all the Constitution Committee hearings on judicial appointment so far can be found on the Alrich blog.
+Reports on all this series of Constitution Committee hearings on judicial appointment can be found on the Al’s Law blog.
 The fifth hearing (Lords Judge and Phillips) is here

 The seventh, with Baroness Hale and Baroness Neuberger, is here